paw-digital/pawjs/docs/paw-client-side.md

-# client side bananojs
+# client side pawjs

-Client side bananojs currently uses a field on the window object to store it's code.
+Client side pawjs currently uses a field on the window object to store it's code.

 This will be updated to use a modular include sometime soon (TM).

 For now here's now to get started:

-1.  include bananojs in the web page
+1.  include pawjs in the web page

     ```html
-    <script src="../dist/bananocoin-bananojs.js"></script>
+    <script src="../dist/pawdigital-pawjs.js"></script>
     ```

 2.  generate a seed